Prabz123/Web_dev_week-1_Practical/README.md

 ![This is an image](Buffalocomparison.jpg) '
 >> <sub> this is the website buffalo, from the desktop version (Left) and mobile version (Right) </sub>

+1. Desktop
+⋅⋅* Takes up more of the screen.